vegasjj/cloud-resume-challenge/azure/backend-resources/README.md

           run: ${{ steps.apply-run.outputs.run_id }}
           comment: "Apply Run from GitHub Actions CI ${{ github.sha }}"
 ```

+- The `deploy_resources` job makes use of the `hashicorp/tfc-workflows-github` action to upload the terraform configuration to TFC and apply if necessary, so any `terraform plan` or `terraform apply` commands are abstracted away.
+- Note the `TF_API_TOKEN_BACKEND` secret must be added using **GitHub secrets** as is different from the one used in the [frontend's workflow](../../.github/workflows/deploy-frontend.yml) to align with security best practices and least privilege.
+- Logically, this workflow uses the **Terraform** configuration stored in the [`azure/backend-resources`](../backend-resources/) directory.

 #### Executing the `create-entity-module` app